Layr-Labs/eigenda-client-rs/README.md

 # EigenDA Clients

-⚠️ These clients are out-of-date and feature-incomplete wrt our golang [clients](https://github.com/Layr-Labs/eigenda/tree/master/api/clients/v2).
+> ⚠️ These clients are out-of-date and feature-incomplete wrt our golang [clients](https://github.com/Layr-Labs/eigenda/tree/master/api/clients/v2).
 We do not currently have the bandwidth to maintain these clients given the still fast pace of EigenDA protocol changes.
-We strongly advise/recommend rust rollups use the [eigenda-proxy](https://github.com/Layr-Labs/eigenda/tree/master/api/proxy) to interface with EigenDA.
+We strongly advise/recommend rust rollups spin-up an [eigenda-proxy](https://github.com/Layr-Labs/eigenda/tree/master/api/proxy) to interface with EigenDA, using the (very simple) [proxy rust client in our monorepo](https://github.com/Layr-Labs/eigenda/tree/master/rust/crates/eigenda-proxy).

 Rust clients for interacting with EigenDA.
 This repo contains 4 crates.